a-l-mahdi/ShipQiblahCompass/README.md

-•  Provide examples of how to use your app, such as

 ## Usage
-When you open the app, you will see a Clock with on Hand that shows the Qiblah direction relative to Mecca bearing.
+When you brows the IP of Arduino on your mobile phone or PC, you will see a Clock with on Hand that shows the Qiblah direction relative to Mecca bearing.
 You can also see the prayer times for your location.

 •  To change the prayer calculation method, tap on the drop down list and select a method from the list.

-•  Include some screenshots of your app to show how it looks like, such as

 ## Videos